About Our Foundation

 As it stands now, donors who want to give have a range of options, including: monetary gifts, securities, real estate, personal properties, bequests, life insurance policies, and more.
 We’d like to greatly expand that list to help Jackson County and its people, but we need your help to do it.

 You can help us in our mission to promote philanthropy in Jackson County, and bring much needed financing and ideas to our Foundation and its Board of Directors.
 Together, we can grow tomorrows and ensure that Jackson County remains a beautiful and thriving place to live and work.

 The Community Foundation of Jackson County offers local nonprofit organizations the opportunity to meet at our facility.
-Designed to function as a community meeting place, the Conference Center is versatile enough to accommodate most small to medium sized gatherings with seating for up to 30 people, and may accommodate up to 50 if your organization chooses to bring in extra seating.
+Designed to function as a community meeting place, the Conference Center is versatile enough to convene most small to medium sized meetings with seating for up to 50 people.

 To make a reservation, please call the Foundation office at 812-523-4483.